Target Heart Rate Calculator

 Your target range depends on how physically fit you are.
-If you believe you are out of shape, your target rate should be 50 to 70 percent of your maximum heart rate.
-At your current fitness level or if you are just starting an exercise program, your target heart rate should initially be at 50 to 60 percent of your maximum rate.
-As your fitness improves, you may increase your heart rate to 70 percent of maximum.
-However, if you have any heart problems, are an older adult, or haven't exercised regularly in the past, consult with your physician before starting a rigorous exercise program.
+If you believe you are out of shape, your target rate should be 50% to 70% of your maximum heart rate.
+At your current fitness level or if you are just starting an exercise program, your target heart rate should at first be at 50% to 60% of your maximum rate.
+As your fitness improves, you may increase your heart rate to 70% of maximum.
+But if you have any heart problems, are an older adult, or haven't exercised regularly in the past, talk with your healthcare provider before starting a rigorous exercise program.

 Your target range depends on how physically fit you are.
-If you believe you are fit, your target rate should be 70 to 80 percent of your maximum heart rate.
+If you believe you are fit, your target rate should be 70% to 80% of your maximum heart rate.
 Because you believe you are physically fit, it is assumed that you exercise regularly and do not have any conditions that would make it unsafe for you to exercise.

 Your target range depends on how physically fit you are.
-If you believe you are athletic, your target rate should be 70 to 85 percent of your maximum heart rate.
+If you believe you are athletic, your target rate should be 70% to 85% of your maximum heart rate.
 Because you consider yourself athletic, it is assumed that you exercise regularly and vigorously, and do not have any conditions that would make it unsafe for you to exercise.
-For endurance training, you should aim for 55 to 90 percent of your maximum heart rate.
+For endurance training, you should aim for 55% to 90% of your maximum heart rate.

 Finding your heart rate

 To find out what your heart rate is during exercise, you must first stop briefly to take your pulse.
 The easiest places to find your pulse are at your neck and wrist.
-Place your fingers (not the thumb) on either of these locations and press lightly.
-Count the beats you feel for a full 60 seconds, or for 30 seconds and double the result.
-An easier way of finding your heart rate is to buy an inexpensive pulse monitor, available at sporting goods stores and discount stores.
+Place your fingers (not the thumb) on either of these places and press lightly.
+Count the beats you feel for a full 60 seconds.
+Or count for 30 seconds and double the result.
+An easier way of finding your heart rate is to buy an inexpensive pulse monitor.
+These are available at sporting goods stores and discount stores.